tc39/ecmarkdown/README.md

 **Spec-level constants** are written as `~x~` and are translated to `<emu-const>x</emu-const>`.
 Spec-level constants cannot contain spaces or tildes.

 **Nonterminals** are written as `|x|`, `|x_opt|`, `|x[p]|`, or `|x[p]_opt|`.
 These are translated, respectively, into `<emu-nt>x</emu-nt>`, `<emu-nt optional>x</emu-nt>`, `<emu-nt params="p">x</emu-nt>`, or `<emu-nt params="p" optional>x</emu-nt>`.
 Nonterminal names can only be composed of letters.
 Params can be composed of anything except a closing square bracket.

+## Interaction with Ecmarkup

+Ecmarkdown is meant to be used together with [Ecmarkup](https://github.com/bterlson/ecmarkup/).
+Ecmarkup has an `<emu-alg>` element within which Ecmarkdown can be used; additionally, several Ecmarkdown productions produce Ecmarkup elements, as noted above.

+In short, we expect Ecmarkdown to be embedded within a larger Ecmarkup document, used for writing algorithm steps (and perhaps paragraphs) in a concise format.